-The hymn “take my life and let it be” is a popular hymn use in consecration service among Christians all over the world.
-The hymn was written by Frances Ridley Havergal (1836-1879), an unusually gifted poetess, Christian and devotional musician that also passionate about hymn.
+The hymn “Take my life and let it be” is a popular hymn use in consecration service among Christians all over the world.
+The hymn was written by Frances Ridley Havergal (1836-1879), an unusually gifted poetess, Christian, and devotional musician that also passionate about the hymn.
 “Take my life and let it be” is considered the most popular and the best of her hymns.
 In the text of the hymn, she committed all things that belong to her and life to God for His purpose.
 This is a call to all of us to consecrate all things in our lives to God.

 In fact, in this hymn, Frances provided us with one of the classic hymns of Christian commitment known as the “consecration poet”.
 And the hymn is also called consecration hymn by Miss Havergal.

 Frances Havergal, the hymn writer, was born on 14th December 1836, in Astley Worcestershire, the West Midlands of England, into the Family of William Henry Havergal (1793–1870) and Jane Havergal (1794 – 1848).
 Both William and Jane were very ardent to edify their children to long for the Saviour.
 She was the last born of six children and the fourth daughter of the family.